Limit Theorems Under Several Linear Constraints

 The mean of $P_{n,w}$ being the vector $(\frac{1}{w_j})_{j=1,\cdots,n}$, this change of scale means that we normalize the polytope so that its new entropy center is the vector whose coordinates are all equal to $1$.
 To state our first main theorem we will further have to fix a canonical representative for $(A,b)$ in the characterization \eqref{polytope} of $K_n$.
 Indeed, if $(A,b)$ is a representation of $K_n$, then so is $(MA,Mb)$ for any invertible $m\times m$ matrix $M$.
 We define

 To briefly motivate this choice we remark that for $S_n$ of \eqref{def:S_n} to approach a normal distribution it is important to measure the {\it gap} of the linear statistic $\sum_{j=1}^n \l_jX_j$ to the $m$ constraints $\sum_{j=1}^nA_{ij}X_j=b_i$, $i=1,\dots,m$.
-Indeed, if the linear combination $\sum_{j=1}^n \l_jX_j$ is too close to one of the equations defining the constraints, then some or all of the randomness of $S_n$ is annihilated.
+Indeed, if the linear combination $\sum_{j=1}^n \l_jX_j$ is too close to the span of of the equations defining the constraints, then some or all of the randomness of $S_n$ is annihilated, preventing a CLT to hold.
 This problem will lead to an assumption on the weights $\l_j$.

 A bigger challenge is however to detect whether \textit{asymptotic degeneration} is occurring in the constraints.
-By this we mean that there are finitely many variables that, as $n\to\infty$, play a much more prominent role in the fulfillment of one or more constraints, compared to the other variables.
+By asymptotic degeneration we mean that there are finitely many variables that, as $n\to\infty$, play a much more prominent role in the fulfillment of one or more constraints, compared to the other variables.
 This could effectively reduce the dimension of the polytope.